shivanshdave/2020-432/classes/class02/README.md

 ## Key Materials

 - Today's slides are available in PDF and R Markdown formats.
-- When available, the audio recording for today's class will be posted to http://bit.ly/432-2020-audio.
+- When available, we'll post [today's audio recording to this Shared Drive](http://bit.ly/432-2020-audio).

 ## Getting Help